 In addition, applicants for any of the childhood programs must have the following:

-- an undergraduate degree in one of the liberal arts or sciences related to the areas of the New York state student learning standards, including English, American, or comparative literature; mathematics; an area of science; modern languages; media studies; women’s studies; political science; computer science; information science; communications; history; sociology; anthropology; economics; the arts; or psychology
+- An undergraduate degree from an accredited university in one of the liberal arts or sciences.
+For example, English, American, or comparative literature; mathematics; an area of science; modern languages; media studies; women’s studies; political science; computer science; information science; communications; history; sociology; anthropology; economics; the arts; or psychology.

-- college-level study in the following general education core areas: artistic expression, concepts in history and social sciences, a language other than English, scientific and mathematical processes, written analysis and expression, and communication
+- College-level study in the following general education core areas: artistic expression, concepts in history and social sciences, a language other than English, scientific processes, mathematical processes, written analysis and expression, and communication

 In addition, candidates for the bilingual extension must provide evidence of their competence in a language other than English by fulfilling one of the following three options:

 - Taking and obtaining a passing score on the ACTFL Language Test (oral and written) in the target language;

 - Documentation in transcripts of having completed undergraduate studies in the target language; or

 - Agreeing to complete successfully two courses in the target language